Ohio Child Mental Health Project

 Funders

-HPIO is grateful to the Harmony Project for supporting the Ohio child and youth mental health project as well as our other core funders.
+HPIO is grateful to the Harmony Project and the Woodruff Foundation for supporting the Ohio child and youth mental health project, as well as our core funders.